lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 ### Account cancellations

-Account cancellations were something that I manually handled for the first month-ish.
+I manually handled account cancellations for the first few month.

 A user that wanted to cancel their account would click on a button which would trigger an email send to me about this user.
 I would then email them personally to let them know I would be deleting their data and also ask why they were canceling.
 I had only ever gotten 2 responses and I would go on to manually delete their data from the database and third-party services.

 Eventually, it took an accidental cancellation of a paying user's account to make me realize that I needed a smarter way to handle account deletions.